in

 Incandescent Bulbs

-Incandescent bulbs have a wire filament that sheds light by using electricity to heat argon gas.
+Incandescent bulbs have a wire filament that sheds radiance by using electricity to heat argon gas.
 These types used to be the standard bulb on the market.
-Now due to energy requirements the standard 100, 75, 60 and 40 watt bulbs have been mostly phased out of use.

-The only type of incandescent light bulb still often used is for chandeliers.
+The only type of incandescent bulb still often used is for chandeliers.
 These have a lifespan of about one year and can be used with dimmer switches.

 Halogen